 Figure 2-4 Sample Operational Scenario to change the symbol rate on the forward link to 80 ksps

-Figure 2-4 the relevant ExecuteDirectiveInvocation operation and the corresponding acknowledgement and return operations.
-The change of the symbol rate is achieved by setting ccsds401CarrierXmitSymbolStreamModType parameter of the Functional Resource Ccsds401SpaceLinkCarrierXmit.
+Figure 2-4 shows the relevant ExecuteDirectiveInvocation operation and the corresponding acknowledgement and return operations.
+The change of the symbol rate is achieved by setting ccsds401CarrierXmitSymbolStreamModType parameter of the Functional Resource Instance Ccsds401SpaceLinkCarrierXmit.
 As shown in Figure 2-4, ccsds401CarrierXmitSymbolStreamModType is a complex parameter, the change of the symbol rate is achieved by setting the below element to the desired value:

 ccsds401CarrierXmitSymbolStreamModType